 If you’re interested in swapping to a menstrual cup, I highly recommend checking out the Put A Cup In It website which has tons of tips, videos, reviews, and “the cup quiz” which will give you a recommendation on which cup to try based on your body.
 My quiz recommended the Fleurcup for me, but it wasn’t available on Amazon (and let’s face it, if I can’t order it from Amazon, I’m not going to order it), so I went with the second runner up, the Lena Sensitive Cup.
 Not gonna lie, I’m a little mad it’s only available in clear when all the other companies offer cute colors, but I’m saving the world one period at a time over here.

 Next up?
 A biodegradable Go Green Wet Brush.
-My regular hair brush will last me years and years, but my Wet Brushes take a beating (thanks super curly, tangled hair!) and the bristles get bent and worn out after about a year to a year and a half so then I have to replace the entire brush.
+My regular hairbrush will last me years and years, but my Wet Brushes take a beating (thanks super curly, tangled hair!) and the bristles get bent and worn out after about a year to a year and a half so then I have to replace the entire brush.
 But, I was pretty happy to see a biodegradable version!
-The handle is made from an all natural biodegradable plant starch that will (allegedly, according to the company) naturally break down in a landfill within 5 years.
+The handle is made from all-natural biodegradable plant starch that will (allegedly, according to the company) naturally break down in a landfill within 5 years.

 Shampoo & Body Bars